 Making broad interpretations based off a few events.
 For example, a person drops their sandwich on the floor and concludes, Nothing good ever happens to me.

-Hyper-focusing on negative aspects of oneself or a situation.
+Mental filter refers to when one overly focuses on negative aspects of oneself or a situation.
 For example, a soccer player who scores countless goals throughout her season dwells on the one game she did not score and forgets all about her past successes.

 Disqualifying the Positive